A framework for applying brand strategy across a range of applications for nonprofits and social impact organizations.

 The Ideological Function

 The Ideological Function creates connections through universal human truths.
-It focuses on human-to-human connection and stems from an organization’s core beliefs, which are the fundamental reasons for its existence in the first place.
-This function can elevate our consciousness, awareness, and understanding of the world.
+It focuses on human-to-human connection and is born from an organization’s core beliefs, which are the fundamental reasons for its existence in the first place.
+This function can even elevate our consciousness, awareness, and understanding of the world.

 If you find your organization is emphasizing activities over its purpose, consider these exercises: